 Distance: 10 miles

 At 10 miles long, this is a lengthy walk, but don't let this put you off!
-Taking you a full circuit around Derwentwater, often referred to as 'Queen of the Lakes', this walk consists of mainly flat paths, so shouldn't be too demanding for your dog, but will offer a great deal of exercise for him and you!
+Taking you a full circuit around Derwentwater, often referred to as 'Queen of the Lakes', this walking route consists of mainly flat paths, so shouldn't be too demanding for your dog, but will offer a great deal of exercise for you both.
 Commencing from The Moot Hall in Keswick, you can find plenty of information for tourists and maps to guide you on your trek.